 All students who wish to be considered for need-based aid, including the Direct Loans and federal work-study, must file a Free Application for Federal Student Aid (FAFSA) every year.
 The deadline for filing a renewal FAFSA is May 1 each year.
+Each year students must complete their "Annual Student Loan Acknowledgement" through studentaid.gov by signing into their account with their FSA ID and FSA Password.
 Financial aid and scholarships are renewed annually, providing the student continues to meet the eligibility requirements for all programs as well as the enrollment and academic progress requirements for continued receipt.
 Students should keep in mind that withdrawing from a class or classes during the semester could impact their eligibility for aid the following academic year.
 Anyone wishing to determine how dropping a class will impact their academic progress may contact the Financial Aid Office.